Mabel Wayne

+Many of her songs were widely covered by various musicians.

 Biography

 She was born in Brooklyn, New York as Mabel Wimpfheimer in 1890 (although she later preferred to use the dates 1899 and 1904), and studied piano in Switzerland and then at the New York School of Music.

 Wayne performed as a concert pianist and singer, and as a dancer in vaudeville.
 In the 1920s and 1930s she collaborated with several lyricists including L. Wolfe Gilbert, Sam M. Lewis and Joe Young.
 Wayne was particularly noted for her Spanish-American themed songs.
 She wrote for movies including King of Jazz, and later for British films, including Dance Band (1935).
-She also made recordings, singing and playing piano, in the 1930s.
+During the 1930s, she made various recordings singing and playing piano.

 After a short-lived marriage in the 1910s, Mabel Wayne married Nick Campbell, a music publisher based in New York, on March 15, 1948 in the Little Church of the West, located in Reno, Nevada.
 Lanny Ross and his wife served as the best man and matron of honor.

+Legacy

 Mabel Wayne was inducted to the Songwriters Hall of Fame in 1972.

+Death

-She died at Glen Cove, Long Island, in 1978 at the age of 87.
+Mabel Wayne died at Glen Cove, Long Island, in 1978 at the age of 87.